Tmalthus/nycdata/README.md

 The highest rates of unemployment are indicated in yellow.
 These areas include The Bronx, Harlem, East Brooklyn, and East Queens, which also have high arrest rates.

-Most of these areas are those same areas with high food insecurity.
+Most of these areas are those same areas with high food insecurity, so there is a clear relationship between these factors.

 ## 2024 vulnerable populations
 <img width="2928" height="1926" alt="Image" src="https://github.com/Tmalthus/nycdata/blob/main/nta2020_vulnerable_pop_yellow_high.png" />

+There are high populations of vulnerable people in West Brooklyn and North Queens.
+North Queens has high arrest rates, however West Brooklyn has low arrest rates.
+So there is not a clear positive or negative relationship between vulnerable populations and arrest rates.

 ## Pairs plot of arrest rates and food and vulnerability estimates
 <img width="2928" height="1926" alt="Image" src="https://github.com/Tmalthus/nycdata/blob/main/nta2020_arrests_food_insecurity_pairs.png" />

+The pairs plots show all combinations of these variables.
+There are weak to moderate positive correlations between unemployment and arrest rates, 0.294, and food insecurity and arrest rates 0.245.